E F T Emotional Freedom Techniques

 Tap or massage gently with the fingertips on acupressure points (acupoints).
 Tap gently 5-7 times on each points.
 As you tap repeat a simple reminder phrase related to your issue to help maintain focus.

-1. Set-up Statement Phrase on Karate Chop Point (under the pinky on the side of the hand): Tap with 3 fingers on the side of the hand and repeat "Even though I have this headache, I deeply and completely love and accept myself."
+1. Set-up Statement Phrase on Karate Chop Point.
+Tap with 3 fingers on the side of the hand and repeat "Even though I have this headache, I deeply and completely love and accept myself."

 3. Eyebrows